vgarc018/cs100hw4/READMEdraft_2.md

 `tokenizer< char_separator<char> > mytok(str, delim);`

->*Note:* There are other separators that can be used, but for this particular tutorial we're going to work with `char_separator<char>`.
+*Note:* There are other separators that can be used, but for this particular tutorial we're going to work with `char_separator<char>`.
 But check [the other separators](www.boost.org/doc/libs/1_57_0/libs/tokenizer/index.html) out if you want to see what else you can do with boost tokenizer.

 Notice how when we declare our `mytok` tokenizer there is an extra parameter, `delim`, which is the name of our delimiter set.
-So we'll need to declare and specify what our delimiters will be beforehand and we do this like:
+So we'll need to declare and specify what our delimiters will be beforehand and we do this,

 `char_separator<char> delim("&");`